Nathan Gorman

 Nathan Gorman (born 25 June 1996) is a British professional boxer.
-He held the WBC International Silver heavyweight title from 2017 to 2019 and challenged twice for the British heavyweight title in 2019 and 2022.
+At regional level, he has challenged twice for the British heavyweight title in 2019 and 2022.

 Early life

 Gorman was born on 25 June 1996 in Nantwich, Cheshire.
 He used to playfully spar with his dad as a child and credits his dad with being a big influence on his boxing career, giving his full backing when he chose to take up boxing.
 Gorman is of Irish Traveller heritage; he is the great-nephew of the undefeated bare-knuckle fighter Bartley Gorman, the 'King of the Gypsies', and the cousin of heavyweight boxers Tyson Fury and Hughie Fury, and light-heavyweight boxer and former Love Island contestant Tommy Fury.

 Amateur career

-Gorman won the youth ABA in Manchester and the Three Nations in Scotland before joining the Team GB where he trained and sparred with Daniel Dubois.
+Gorman won the youth ABA in Manchester and the Three Nations in Scotland before joining Team GB where he trained and sparred with Daniel Dubois.

 Professional career

-Gorman vs. Velecky
+Early career

-Gorman made his professional debut, under the tutelage of Ricky Hatton and promoted by the Hatton Promotions, on 15 December 2015 against Jindrich Velecky at the Walsall Town Hall, winning via in third round technical knockout (TKO).
+Gorman made his professional debut, under the tutelage of Ricky Hatton and promoted by Hatton Promotions, on 15 December 2015 against Jindrich Velecky at the Walsall Town Hall, winning via in third round technical knockout (TKO).